brandoncgray/JSONSwift/README.md

 > Don't forget to make the file executable! `chmod +x <file path to GenerateCommonCryptoModule>`
 The script depends on xcrun to find the SDK directory

-#### Method 1: Easy Way
+#### Step 1: Playground & Simulator
-This will allow you to run CommonCrypto in the Simulator and Playground
+This will allow you to run CommonCrypto in the Simulator and Playground... not Archives for iOS Devices

 ##### Development Mac
 > If using macOS `sudo ./GenerateCommonCryptoModule macosx10.13` remember to check the version on macOS you are running

 `sudo ./GenerateCommonCryptoModule iphonesimulator`

-`sudo ./GenerateCommonCryptoModule iphoneos11.1`

-##### Build Server
-`sudo ./GenerateCommonCryptoModule iphonesimulator`

-#### Method 2: Module Map Way
+#### Step 2: Module Map
-This will allow you to run CommonCrypto in the Simulator only
+This will allow you to run CommonCrypto in the Simulator and iOS Device only, not Playground

 ##### Development Mac
-> If using macOS `sudo ./GenerateCommonCryptoModule macosx10.12 .` remember to check the version on macOS you are running
+> If using macOS `sudo ./GenerateCommonCryptoModule macosx10.13 .` remember to check the version on macOS you are running

 1. Change the version number where the "X" is in the second step, use the version number you got from running `xcodebuild -showsdks`
 2. Notice the solo period “.” after the `iphonesimulator10.X`?
 That period is required.